Today I’ll share their recipe for success and tell you how to make a messaging app to rival the market’s giants.:

-> This protocol is used to organize instantaneous exchange of data between the users and XMPP servers.
+WhatsApp uses Extensible Messaging and Presence Protocol (XMPP) to exchange data between the users.
 The protocol is decentralized, secure, and flexible.
 It can be used to transfer messages both in one-on-one context and in group chats.

-> The company uses XMPP server called ejabberd.
+The company uses XMPP server called ejabberd.
 It is optimized for mobile needs, has little downtime, scalable, and friendly to high-load systems.
 Ejabberd has a great degree of customization and modularity.
 The server offers high security with SSL/TSL encryption.

 To store pictures and other multimedia, the messenger uses Yaws server written in Erlang programming language.
 The server is created for high-load systems and web applications with dynamic content.
 It is well-known for its capability to seamlessly handle a large number of concurrent processes.

 Using geolocation services has gradually become an integral part of modern life: every 3rd adult American uses geolocation services at least once a week.

 The main idea behind the app that we’ve developed recently (Juvo), is to help local communities organize meetups and exchange information.
 Users can ask questions, post advice, ask for assistance or broadcast a message to all the community members within a customizable radius.